Conduct a Free Iowa Warrant Search on Any Resident

 • U.S. Marshals Service 15 Most Wanted Fugitives: This list features some of the nation’s most dangerous fugitives, including career criminals accused of violent and financial crimes and drug offenses.

-If the above federal resources don’t turn up the needed information, individuals can file a Freedom of Information Act Request through the U.S. Marshall Service.
+If the above federal resources don’t turn up the needed information, individuals can file a Freedom of Information Act (FOIA) Request through the U.S. Marshall Service.
 Through this request, the service may be able to identify individuals with federal warrants or in federal custody.
 Individuals should visit the FOIA Portal to complete their request.

 More details on completing these requests and associated fees are available as well, and can be helpful to review prior to conducting an Iowa warrant search.